Vonng/pigsty/docs/m-discovery.md

   targets: [10.10.10.10:9630, 10.10.10.10:9100, 10.10.10.10:9631, 10.10.10.10:9101]
 ```

-The advantages of static file service discovery are that there are no additional component dependencies and that it allows manual intervention for management and tuning, as well as easy integration with third-party systems.

 ### Maintenance Document Service Discovery

-When using static file service discovery, these config files are automatically maintained for all cluster expansion and scaling operations.
+When using static file service discovery, these config files are automatically maintained for all cluster expansion and downsize.

-Using the following command, the config files will be regenerated for all instances in the environment
+The config files will be regenerated for all instances in the environment using the following command.

 ```bash
 ./pgsql.yml -t register_prometheus